jgriffith23/jgriffith23.github.io/_posts/2016-08-01-Love-Failure.md

 The title of this post is more aspirational than truthful.
-I definitely still worry about failing, but Hackbright is doing an amazing job of convincing me that failing is perfectly acceptable, even encouraged.
+I definitely still worry about failing, but Hackbright is doing an amazing job of convincing me that failing is perfectly acceptable, even encouraged (to an extent).
 Everyone here is so supportive and smart, and no one looks down on you for having a bug, even if it's silly.
 If anything, one of the staff will say, "Oh, let me tell you about a time I had the same bug!"

-Either way, the staff here are all brilliant at guiding you to solving problems yourself, rather than just solving them for you and leaving you mystified.
+Either way, the staff are all brilliant at guiding you to solving problems yourself, rather than just solving them for you and leaving you mystified.
 That's one of the best things about Hackbright--they teach us to think through problems, not just memorize everything.
 The solution may not always be